KatrooXp/cloud-and-devops-lab/Network/README.md

     we can choose protocol in mtr command to enlarge test load and tcp lets test the biggest load (200 Mbit on the screen, as example)

-### 4. Вивчення MTU:
+### 4. Study MTU:

-a. Отримати значення MTU локальних інтерфейсів;
+a.
+Get MTU values of local interfaces;

     With ifconfig or ip a command (task 1)
     In this task I use virual machicne with Ubuntu 22.04.2.
 Default MTU on enp0s3 interface is 1500 bytes.

-b. Змінити значення MTU локальних інтерфейсів. Визначити допустимі значення MTU. Як це позначиться на каналі зв'язку?
+b.
+Change the MTU value of local interfaces.
+Determine the permissible MTU values.
+How will it affect the communication channel?

     First, I tried to ping 8.8.8.8 with 1500 and 1501 bytes packetsize: